This document was added 26/05/2020.

 The field of workplace relations is complex and diverse and, for statistical purposes, is not easily measured.
 The ABS collects information on a number of topics to provide an insight into the state of the workplace relations environment.
-This chapter discusses statistics on: the different methods that are used to set pay of employees in Australia (such as award only, collective agreements and individual arrangements); trade union membership; and industrial disputes.
+This section discusses statistics on: the different methods that are used to set pay of employees in Australia (such as award only, collective agreements and individual arrangements); trade union membership; and industrial disputes.
 Where they exist and are relevant, international guidelines relating to these statistics are also outlined.

 HISTORICAL OVERVIEW OF WORKPLACE RELATIONS IN AUSTRALIA

 Historically, governments have regulated the Australian labour market to varying degrees.
 Changes to the structure or processes underpinning the workplace relations environment have generally followed changes in governments, and periods of social or economic change.
 For most of the last century, employee-employer relationships were shaped by highly centralised Commonwealth and state tribunal-based systems of conciliation and arbitration.
 However, since the late-1980s, the workplace relations environment in Australia has undergone significant change and is now characterised by more decentralised enterprise level arrangements.